Mr-KulwinderSingh/IphoneLoversBlog/README.md

 ## Code
 - The basic set up of the website was done by strictly following the steps as described in Code Institue Full Stack Frameworks module - Django walkthrough project `"I Think Therefore I Blog"`.
-- Followed the project of one of my friend who is also a CI student (Roshana Vakeel): https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/blob/main/logs/forms.py
-- Another project link I found from Linkdin, also CI's student (Laura Mayock): https://github.com/LauraMayock/The-happy-reader
-- [The Newsbox](https://github.com/rashdogg74/newsbox86)- One of the project shared by my cohort facilitator on Slack.

 ## Learning Resources
 - Code Institutes Full Stack Framework Module, mainly the 'blog' walkthrough project.